Audrey Azoulay: Activism and political orientation

 During her university studies, Azoulay worked at a bank, which she says she "hated".
 During her studies in the École Nationale d'Administration, she says she "discovered the old French anti-Semitism".

-Azoulay recalled having participated in demonstrations against the Devaquet bill in 1986 and against the Juppé plan in 1995, and against the candidature of Jean-Marie Le Pen in the second round of the 2002 French presidential election.
+She recalled having participated in demonstrations against the Devaquet bill in 1986 and against the Juppé plan in 1995, and against the candidature of Jean-Marie Le Pen in the second round of the 2002 French presidential election.
 Her role models are Simone Veil and Jean Zay.

 Career

-Career in the public sector
+Public sector

 In 2000, Azoulay was appointed civil administrator, assigned to the general secretariat of Prime Minister Lionel Jospin's government.
 From April 2000 to July 2003, she worked as the head of the public audiovisual sector office, especially for the strategy and the funding of sector organizations in the media development department.
 At the same time, she manages media expertise missions for the European Commission within the process of pre-accession programs.

 In 2003, Azoulay was in charge of the conference on media strategy, audiovisual and cinema financing at Sciences Po.
 From September 2003 to February 2006, she worked for the Ile-de-France Regional Chamber Accounts and with the committee for inquiry into the cost and performance of public service.
 In 2004, she appeared in the distribution of the film "Le Grand Rôle" by the director Steve Suissa, where she played the director's assistant.

 In 2006, Azoulay joined the National Center of Cinematography and the moving image (CNC), successively holding the positions of Deputy Director for Multimedia Affairs, Chief Financial and Legal Officer and Deputy Director-General.

 From 2014 until 2016, Azoulay served as an advisor on communications and cultural affairs to President François Hollande.